Nexround/LoKI/README.md

 ### How LoKI Works

+This repository provides a complete pipeline for implementing LoKI, but **does not directly provide training tools**.
+Instead, we delegate training to existing mature frameworks.
+The core functionality is **model conversion**: you can transform a standard Hugging Face model into a LoKI-modified model using `LoKILinear`, which can then be fine-tuned using **any training pipeline that supports Hugging Face models** (e.g., LlamaFactory).

-LoKI's training implementation replaces the standard FFN (Feed-Forward Network) down-projection layers in transformer models with a custom `LoKILinear` module.
-This modified model is then packaged in Hugging Face's standard format, making it fully compatible with the Hugging Face ecosystem for both inference and training operations.
+LoKI replaces the standard FFN (Feed-Forward Network) down-projection layers in transformer models with a custom `LoKILinear` module.
+The modified model is packaged in Hugging Face's standard format, ensuring full compatibility with the Hugging Face ecosystem for both inference and training operations.

 The `LoKILinear` layer splits each down-projection weight matrix into two parts:
 - **Active weights**: Trainable parameters at selected neuron positions (determined by KVA analysis)
 - **Frozen weights**: Fixed parameters at all other positions

-This architecture enables seamless integration with existing training frameworks (like LlamaFactory) and inference pipelines, while ensuring only knowledge-bearing neurons are updated during fine-tuning.

 ---